scottnixonjr/devops-notebook/_posts/oauth.md

 Glossary:

 - Client: Usually a end-user authenticating from a web browser or mobile app.
-- Issuer: OpenID SSO authentication provider such as Google, Twitter, Auth0, Okta.
+- Authorization Server: OpenID SSO authentication provider such as Google, Twitter, Auth0, Okta.
+Often reference as Issuer.
 - Relay Server: Typically the web application you are trying to access.

 When I use my Firefox browser(Client) to log into StackOverflow.com (Relay Server), I'm logging in with my Google Account (Issuer).